-Total additions to property, plant and equipment in the year in within the two distribution subsidiaries of Northern Powergrid (Northeast) Plc and Northern Powergrid (Yorkshire) Plc were £443m (2019: £448m) with the majority of these additions to the electricity distribution system as disclosed within note 11 to the financial statements.
-These additions include capitalised overheads.
-A portion of overheads are capitalised to the extent that it is porbable that future economic benefits assoicated with the asset will flow to the Group and the cost of the item can be measured reliably in accordance with IAS 16 and the Group's policies.
-The allocation of overheads to capital results from analysis of the costs incurred and their relevant cost drivers, this is reviewed anually.
+Total additions to property, plant and equipment in the year in, within the two distribution subsidiaries of the group, Northern Powergrid (Northeast) plc and Northern Powergrid (Yorkshire) plc were £464m (2020: £443m) with the majority of the additions to the Group's electricity distribution system, as disclosed in Note 11 to the financial statements.
+These additions include £86m capitalised overheads (2020: £85m).
+A portion of overheads are capitalised to the extent that it is probable that future economic benefits associated with the asset will flow to the Company and the cost of the item can be measured reliably in accordance with IAS 16 and the Company's policies.
+The allocation of overheads to capital results from analysis of the costs incurred and their relevant cost drivers, this is reviewed annually.